 Your audition should be uploaded to Acceptd.
-For on time applicants, please make sure your recordings reach us no later than Friday 29 October (excluding composition, conducting and GRNCM).
+For on time applicants, please make sure your recordings reach us no later than Monday 2 October.

-Do I have to come to the RNCM for my Stage 2 audition?
+Do I have to come to the RNCM for my live audition?

-You will be asked to state your Stage 2 audition preference when you submit your Stage 1 recording.
-If successful at reaching Stage 2, our Admissions Team will be in touch with information about the next steps.
+You will be asked to state your live audition preference when you submit your UCAS Conservatoires application.
+To qualify for an online audition, you must select “Recording” under “Audition Location” and submit an audition recording within your Acceptd application.
+If your audition recording is shortlisted, our Admissions Team will be in touch with information about the next steps.

-Do I have to choose different repertoire at Stage 2?
+Do I have to choose different repertoire for my live audition?

 Auditions requirements are different for each School of Study.
 Please visit this page to learn more about what’s needed for your specific discipline.

-What questions will I be asked during the Stage 2 interview?
+What questions will I be asked during the live interview?